McDjXdLol/Hero-of-Embers/README.md

     python run_game.py
     ```

-## Plot
+## Plot (WIP)
 Follow Aldric's journey from a young farmer to a hero who uncovers dark conspiracies tied to the Hollow Hand Cult and the legendary sword Stormfang.

 ## Gameplay
 A turn-based RPG with choices that impact the story, dynamic combat, and an evolving narrative.
 Your choices shape your adventure, with features like: